Greg Schwietz, President

 Mr. Arians has an undergraduate degree in Mathematics Education from the University of Wisconsin and earned an MBA from Augsburg College (MN) in 2012.
 His professional interests include serving as a business consultant for local companies, a USTA tennis umpire, and supplemental insurance agent.
 He regularly substitutes as a teacher at the Loyola Catholic High School in Mankato, Minnesota.
 He and his wife Ruth live in Madison Lake, MN, where they are active members of All Saints Catholic Church.
 They have two children.

-Nancy Gibson, Vice President Membership
+Nancy Gibson, Vice President Communications

 Serra Club of Johnson County, KS